RosettaCommons/documentation/Membrane-residue.md

+## TODO

+- location of code
+- more detailed description of how the residue is handled?

 ## Metadata

 The Rosetta Membrane Framework was developed by Julia Koehler Leman and Rebecca Alford at the Gray Lab at JHU.